Carmelita “The Jet” Jeter, is a top American sprinter with three Olympic medals and a world record.

-Upon graduating high school, Carmelita signed on with California State University, Dominguez Hills track team and became the University’s first U.S. Olympic trials qualifier.
-Carmelita went on to become the most decorated track & field athlete in the history of the school.
-While at Dominguez Hills, Carmelita also excelled off the track and acquired a degree in physical education.
+Upon graduating high school, Carmelita signed with California State University, Dominguez Hills’ track team and became the University’s first U.S. Olympic trials qualifier.
+Carmelita went on to become the most decorated track & field athlete in the history of the school all while achieving her degree in physical education.

-2007, Carmelita’s first year on the professional track and field circuit, she not only took home her first medal in 100m at her first World Championships, she also set a then personal record with a time of 11.05.
-In the same season, Carmelita won a silver medal in the 60m at the USA Track and Field Indoor Championships and set another personal best with a time of 7.17 seconds.
+2007 marked Carmelita’s first year on the professional track and field circuit.
+She cemented her place in history by taking home her first medal in the 100m at the 2007 World Championships, setting a personal best record of 11.05 that same season, and also winning a silver medal at the 2007 USA Track and Field Indoor Championships with a time of 7.17 seconds.

 Olympic Gold Medalist, 4x100m Relay

 Jamaica Invitational, 100m, 1st Place

 Penn Relays, 4 x 100m Relay, 1st Place